 After a long evening of cheering and the brisk two-mile walk back to our hotel (I nearly had to jog to keep up with my dad!), we collapsed into bed.
 When we woke up the following morning, we rode the elevator down to the lobby to eat breakfast in the hotel’s restaurant.

 The hostess immediately seated us at a table, and once we had scanned the menus, Dad and I both settled on egg dishes.
 When our server set them down in front of us, I glanced down at the plate.
-I recognized the eggs, bacon, and hash browns, but… I had no idea what the circular pastry was!
+I recognized the eggs, bacon, and hash browns, but… I had no idea what the pastry was!

 Dad explained that it was a scone, and after tasting a few bites of everything else, I broke off a tiny piece to sample.
 Soft and tender on the inside, a crisp sugar-crusted outside, and bursting with sweet orange flavors and tangy cranberries… I almost forgot about everything else on my plate, and Dad even offered his to me when he saw how quickly I polished off mine!